Brothers in Arms

 Striking & Blocking

-The two styles share striking attacks and counters.
+The two styles share common striking attacks and counters.

-Both styles depend on an upper block combined with a counter strike down the middle; known as Bend Bow Shoot Tiger in Tai Ji Quan, this move shows up in forms such as Tou Tao in Tang Lang Quan.
+Both styles depend on an upper block combined with a counter strike down the middle; known as ‘bend bow shoot tiger in tàijíquán, or ‘pao quan’ in xingyiquan.
+This move shows up in forms such as Tou Tao in tanglangquan.

-The two styles took very different paths as time passed, yet emerged with a similar outcome.
-Yang Tai Ji Quan was very condensed; using one form to house the entire system of 35+ applications.
+The two styles took very different paths as time passed, yet originated with a similar intent.
+Yang tàijíquán was very condensed; using one form to house the entire system of 37 applications.

-Mantis Boxing, on the other hand, had 2 or 3 original forms, and later became bloated as more and more forms were piled on.
-The system eventually split into multiple lines, each with varying forms and further dilution.
+Mantis Boxing, on the other hand, had 2 or 3 original forms (allegedly), and later became bloated as more and more forms were piled on.
+The system eventually split into multiple lines, each with varying forms, further diluting the art.

-Mantis Boxing, was also absorbed into the national movement for better health and fitness.
+Mantis boxing, was also absorbed into the national movement for better health and fitness.
 Jin Woo, Nanqing Guo Shu Institute are examples, but with a different methodology.
-They added pre-qualifier forms known as fundamentals training, performed sets at a faster pace, and trained more for a generally athletic in purpose.
+They added pre-requisite forms known as fundamentals training prior to being able to study mantis boxing.
+They performed sets at a faster, and more athletic pace; to a fault as this later became a standard by which your art was judged vs the original combative intent.

-In the end, it saved neither from becoming obsolete and losing their teeth.
+In the end, it saved neither from becoming obsolete, broken, and losing their teeth.
 Lucky for us, the forms, and the keywords/principles survived; making reassembling the arts still possible.

-Below are a couple of maps included to show the provinces in China where these styles originate.
-Eastern Henan Province, Western Shandong, and Hebei province.
+Below are maps to show the provinces in China where these styles originate.
+Eastern Henan Province, Shandong, and Hebei province.

 Research Bibliography and Character Sources: